 Optional units include:Exploring Digital Photography, Art and Design Illustration, Exploring Film-based Photography, Design for Advertising, Digital Image Creation, Using Digital Technology in Graphic Design, Portrait Photography,/li> Character Design and Creation, Landscape Photography, Branding Corporate Design, How artists and Designers Use 2D Materials, Techniques and Processes, Realising an Outcome for a Specialist Art or Design Brief, Exploring Artists as Photographers, Motion Graphics, Creating Animation, Exhibiting and Presenting Artwork , OCN NI Level 2 Award in Photography.

-You’ll be assessed throughout the year and you’ll be expected to complete a range of assignments on an ongoing basis.
+You will be assessed throughout the year and be expected to complete a range of assignments on an ongoing basis.
 This includes the production of 2D and 3D work with accompanying sketchbooks and written work, culminating in a final major project and end-of-the-year show.

 Units are delivered by coursework, which is internally assessed and externally moderated.
 There are no exams.

 This course will give you the tools to progress to associated Degree programmes, or move directly into work placements or employment.
 Students who recently completed the qualification progressed to Degree and HND courses in Northern Ireland, Ireland, England, Scotland and Wales.